Green Feather Movement: The Movement

-Even though support for McCarthyism was high, there were also many contrary voices to this abusive power of the government, with these 5 students being a prime example.
+Even though support for McCarthyism was high, there were also many contrary voices to this abusive power of the government, with these five students being a prime example.
 Louise Derman-Sparks, who joined the Green Feather movement as a high schooler, said that "as a child of the McCarthy period, I was angry at the repression and also scared."

 However, the movement did not last long.
 When student left school for the summer, their interest in issues of free speech and academic freedom waned.
-Moreover, Senator McCarthy's downfall was also brought down the movement.
+Moreover, Senator McCarthy's downfall also brought down the movement.
 The Army-McCarthy hearings that year were televised and thousands of Americans watched the Army’s attorney, Joseph Welch, publicly rebuke the Senator, who was later condemned by the U.S. Senate.
 When students returned to classes in the fall, the Green Feathers organizers did not resume their efforts to promote political discussions on campus.
 Thus the movement ended.